 With regard to professional growth, needs are discussed at two staff meetings each year.
 At those meetings, input is gleaned for district-wide initiatives for which further training is necessary.
-This year, teachers and administrators agreed on a need for further development in engagement and support for EL students; both are of which are planned for summer meetings.
+This year, teachers and administrators agreed on a need for further development in engagement through new interactive boards, supplementary Science curriculum and engagement for EL students; all of which are planned for summer meetings.
 In addition, teachers are counseled individually and student data is used to identify priorities for individuals to provide support to ensure equity in meeting student learning needs

-In addition to assessment data, professional development priorities are also determined by stakeholder input such as the school climate survey, school site council recommendations, and parent-teacher club feedback.
+In addition to assessment data, professional development priorities are also determined by stakeholder input such as the school climate survey, School Site Council recommendations, and Parent Teacher Club feedback.